Which Benefit Plan is Right for Me?

 Current Plan: Ultimate (with travel) – 80% drug coverage with his ARTA plan, but some of his drugs are not covered by the Alberta Coverage for Seniors plan, meaning he pays a portion out of pocket, often hitting his annual drug maximum.

 Plan Decision: Boris has increased medical needs after his stroke, so he wants good extended health care benefits.
 If he switches to the ARTARx plan, AND transfers all his prescriptions to the ARTARx pharmacy, he will have 100% coverage and pay less in premiums.
 If he joins the ARTARx plan, but gets some drugs filled elsewhere, his coverage for prescriptions filled outside of ARTARx would only be 50-80%.
-Since he already orders his groceries online and has them delivered, he is comfortable having his medications filled in Edmonton and sent directly to his home in Calgary.
-He also appreciates the option to have virtual consultations with the pharmacist because of his difficulty in getting around after his stroke.
+Since he already orders his groceries online and has them delivered, he is comfortable having his medications filled in Edmonton and sent directly to his home in Leduc.
+He also appreciates the option to have virtual consultations (in addition to in-person consulations) with the pharmacist because of his difficulty in getting around after his stroke.

-Age and Residence: 58, lives in Lethbridge
+Age and Residence: 58, lives in Sherwood Park

 Medical conditions: Thyroid deficiency, osteoarthritis